sttoracle/ORACASB/README.md

 ### **Exercise**:
 #### **STEP 1**: Add a blacklisted IP address .
-Next, we will demonstrate how to blacklist an IP address.
+We will demonstrate how to blacklist an IP address.
 In the Oracle CASB menu (on the left- hand side), click on configuration and then click on “Manage IP addresses.”
 At the top of the screen you will notice three options: Blacklist, Whitelist, and Exception.
 In the Blacklist menu, click the “Add IP Address” menu item.
 You can choose to add an Individual Address or an Address Range.
 In our case, let’s add a sample IP address for as an Individual Address, like so:
 ![](images/CASB/03-blacklist-ip.png)

 #### **STEP 2**: Log into SalesForce